Going Out to Dinner with Kids While on a Sleep Schedule

 Set the teachers up for success by clearly communicating your child’s sleep habits.
 This includes nap schedules, not feeding to sleep, and if you sleep train, your chosen method.
 Write your plan down so the staff can reference it.
 However, keep it succinct enough for them to actually read it.
 A one-page concise overview is very helpful.

-If there’s one thing you want to emphasize about your baby’s daily routine, it is to ensure sleep associations do not re-bridge.
+If there’s one thing you want to emphasize about your baby’s daily routine, it is to ensure sleep associations do not re-emerge.
 Explain the importance of feeding after naps – not before.
 Avoiding any potential feeding to sleep at daycare, even if it’s not possible to get the rest of the plan perfect, will make a tremendous difference on continuing great sleep at home.

-Common Daycare Challenges
+Common Sleep Challenges

 You can find the best daycare staff who are committed to your sleep preferences, but certain challenges still often arise.
 The reality is that it’s generally harder for babies to sleep in childcare settings than at home.
 Lights, noise, and the presence of other little ones all make centers more stimulating.
-Simply being away from home is tricky for some little one, too.
+Simply being away from home is tricky for some little ones, too.

 Work with your provider to keep your baby on schedule.
 Ask that the caregivers at least attempt to put him down while he is still awake.
 Teachers tend to multiple babies, and they can’t have them waking each other up.
 As a result, they often need to do whatever it takes to keep the little ones snoozing.
 However, focusing on non-negotiables – like not feeding your baby to sleep – will help avoid a feed to sleep association.